Frequently Asked Questions About the Archive and Fanfic

 You'll find authors' e-mail addresses at the top of their stories, right next to their names.

-(NOTE: Please do not send story comments to the Archive -- send them directly to the author!)
+(NOTE: Please do not send story comments to the archive — send them directly to the author!)

 What are the Kerth Awards?

-"Kerth" is the name of a prestigious journalism award on "Lois & Clark."
+"Kerth" is the name of a prestigious journalism award on Lois & Clark, an award coveted by both of our favorite fictional reporters.
 The FoLCs (Fans of Lois & Clark) adopted this moniker for our own popular fanfic awards.

-Look for information about the upcoming Kerth Awards to be posted to the front page of the Archive.
+Look for information about the upcoming Kerth Awards to be posted to the front page of the archive.
 Keep track of your favorite new stories, and be sure to nominate them each spring!